Portland–Seattle rivalry: Railroads

 The advent of transcontinental rail transportation completed the break from San Francisco's dominance and strengthened the economic rivalry between Portland and Seattle:

 The Portland Oregonian newspaper compared Seattle unfavorably to a peaceful Portland when anti-Chinese riots erupted in the 1880s.
 Portland prided itself as a "model of civility and culture" based on "slow but steady growth" compared to Seattle.

 Cultural institutions and physical infrastructure like paved streets and electrification were built by each city in conscious competition with the other.

 20th century

 A work published in 1920 cited the Seattle–Portland rivalry as a "well known" intercity rivalry in a chapter on sectional rivalry in the American West, putting it alongside Minneapolis-St. Paul, Dallas-Fort Worth and San Francisco-Los Angeles.

 Sports teams

-20th century sports team rivalries between the two cities include the Portland Trail Blazers–Seattle SuperSonics basketball rivalry (until the Sonics left Seattle in 2008) and the Portland Timbers–Seattle Sounders rivalry, called by one writer "America's best soccer rivalry".
+Twentieth-century sports team rivalries between the two cities include the Portland Trail Blazers–Seattle SuperSonics basketball rivalry (until the Sonics left Seattle in 2008), and the Portland Timbers–Seattle Sounders rivalry, called by one writer "America's best soccer rivalry".